confio/job-opening/README.md

 ### What you bring

 •	You have extended experience with the entire UX design cycle

-•	Portfolio showing strong UX and visual design work
+•	You have portfolio showing strong UX and visual design work

-•	Ability to effectively communicate relevant design processes, ideas and solutions to team
+•	You are able to effectively communicate relevant design processes, ideas and solutions to team

 •	You can synthesize ideas into concrete design implications

 •	You have experience with Zeplin or Figma, Adobe CC and similar design software

 ### Bonus points: Blockchain or fintech experience